aws-samples/private-eks-for-windows-workloads-with-terraform/README.md

 $ terraform apply -var-file main-input.tfvars
 ```

-5. The Windows Nodes can take a few minutes until they are successfully bootstrapped and connected to the Cluster.
+5. The Windows nodes can take a few minutes until they are successfully bootstrapped and connected to the cluster.

 #### Validate deployment